AuthEceSoftEng/agora/index.md

 ### AGORA Documentation

+The main repository of AGORA that keeps the links to all repositories and holds the versions of the service is available at <a target="_blank" href="https://github.com/AuthEceSoftEng/agora">https://github.com/AuthEceSoftEng/agora</a>.

 AGORA comprises three modules residing in three different repositories:
 <ul>
 <li>an AST Parser for Java source code, available at <a target="_blank" href="https://github.com/AuthEceSoftEng/agora-ast-parser">https://github.com/AuthEceSoftEng/agora-ast-parser</a></li>